Vascular Plants

 Booth's willow (Salix boothii)

-Distribution: Occurring east of the Cascades crest in Washington; British Columbia to California, east to the Rocky Mountains and Sasketchewan.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; British Columbia to California, east to the Rocky Mountains and Sasketchewan.

 Habitat: Wet subalpine meadows, streambanks, lakeshores, and other riparian areas.